 As and when the Board so stipulates, the Committees shall periodically report to the Board on various matters that have been referred to the respective Committees.

 Board shall constitute such Committees as deemed necessary, from time to time.
-For the time being, Board has constitute following Committees:-
+For the time being, Board has constituted the following Committees:-

-The Company shall constitute an Audit Committee in accordance with the provisions of Section 177 of the Companies Act, 2013, the rules framed thereunder and NHB regulations.
-The Audit Committee shall consist of a minimum of three directors with Independent Directors forming a majority, provided that majority of members of Audit Committee including its Chairperson shall be persons with ability to read and understand, the financial statement.
+Subject to the provisions of Articles of Association of the Company, the Company shall constitute and maintain an Audit Committee in accordance with the provisions of Section 177 of the Companies Act, 2013, the rules framed thereunder, RBI regulations.
+Currently, Section 177 of the Act provides that the Audit Committee shall consist of a minimum of three directors with Independent Directors forming a majority, provided that majority of members of Audit Committee including its Chairperson shall be persons with ability to read and understand, the financial statement.

 Audit Committee shall act in accordance with the terms of reference specified in writing by the Board which shall, inter alia, include,—

-The Company shall constitute Asset Liability Management Committee in compliance with the Guidelines issued by National Housing Bank.
+Subject to the provisions of Articles of Association of the Company, The Company shall constitute and maintain Asset Liability Management Committee in compliance with the Guidelines issued by RBI.
 The Committee, inter-alia, shall review and monitor the asset liability composition of the Company’s business, liquidity position, interest rates (i.e. Cost of funds to the Company), Investment of excess funds of Company and determine actions to mitigate risks associated with the asset liability mismatches, liquidity position and interest rates.

-The company shall constitute Corporate Social Responsibility Committee in compliance with the provisions of section 135(1) of the Companies Act, 2013 (“the Act”) and rules framed thereunder and Schedule VII of the Act.
+Subject to the provisions of Articles of Association of the Company, the company shall constitute and maintain Corporate Social Responsibility Committee in compliance with the provisions of section 135(1) of the Companies Act, 2013 (“the Act”) and rules framed thereunder and Schedule VII of the Act.

 The Committee, inter-alia, shall:-